20+ Ways to Make Your Home Cozy This Winter

 Godiva Hot Cocoa Trio Gift Set, $44.95, Godiva.ca

 Add a new mug to your collection

 Take your hot chocolate—or whatever cold weather beverage you prefer—to the next level with this fun asymmetrical mug.
 Handmade by ceramic artist Karla Strickland for Tofino, British Columbia-based lifestyle shop Merge, its perfectly imperfect handmade shape and natural raw clay finish will be a homey addition to any cupboard.
-If hygge was a mug, it’d be this one.

 Send snail mail